nehemiahlc/Alien_Invasion/README.md

    - The game speeds up as you progress through levels.

 4. **Starting the Game**:
-   - Click the "Play" button to start the game.
+   - Click the "Play" button or 'p' to start the game.
    - After starting, use the controls mentioned above to play.

 ## Requirements